Arrangements and Sanctions

 If you have put special measures in place for certain beneficiaries – perhaps vulnerable people or children under the age of 18 – then these will be observed and applied by the trustee.
 Similarly, protective arrangements can be made for any beneficiaries you believe may be financially taken advantage of by somebody else, or who aren’t responsible enough to oversee their own finances.
 It is in such circumstances that enlisting the assistance of a professional trustee can be of particular benefit.
 An elected friend or family member may find themselves in uncomfortable situations or in a conflict of interest safeguarding valuable assets from people they know well.

 Distribution of Assets

 In straight-forward circumstances, assets can be distributed easily and quickly.
 This is another advantage that can make it a better solution than leaving assets directly in a will.
 There is also the flexibility with a discretionary trust to not distribute the assets.
 Your trustee will organise the transfer of monetary assets to named beneficiaries when the trust comes into effect, or when they become entitled to them.
 This can be carried out via bank transfer or distributing assets in specie.

 So there we have it.
 Your family trust is in place, and executed, and the named beneficiaries have had capital and income appropriately distributed to them or accumulated.
 As we have mentioned, although trusts can be put in place without professional help, employing a professional trustee or a solicitor with experience in the field can be the difference between achieving the results you wanted from your trust and the exercise being a waste of time.
-If you want to know more about how to choose the right trust company who can set up a trust to secure your family’s future download our free one page guide.
+If you want to know more about how to choose the right trust company who can set up a trust to secure your family’s future please contact one of our team.

 If you would like to read the rest of the series on Effectively Building and Managing a Family Trust, please click on the links below.